+A. Operator Certification Requirements

+1. Classification

-- A. Operator Certification Requirements - 1.
-Classification - a.
-In accordance with Ohio Administrative Code 3745-7-04, the sewage treatment facility shall be classified as a Class IV treatment works. - b.
-All sewerage (collection) systems that are tributary to this treatment works are Class II sewerage systems in accordance with paragraph (B)(1)(a) of rule 3745-7-04 of the Ohio Administrative Code. - 2.
-Operator of Record - a.
-The permittee shall designate one or more operator of record to oversee the technical operation of the treatment works and sewerage (collection) system in accordance with paragraph (A)(2) of rule 3745-7-02 of the Ohio Administrative Code. - b.
-Each operator of record shall have a valid certification of a class equal to or greater than the classification of the treatment works as defined in Part II, Item A.1 of this NPDES permit. - c.
-Within three days of a change in an operator of record, the permittee shall notify the Director of the Ohio EPA of any such change on a form acceptable to Ohio EPA.
-The appropriate form can be found at the following website:
+- a.
+In accordance with Ohio Administrative Code 3745-7-04, the sewage treatment facility shall be classified as a Class IV treatment works.
+The permittee shall designate one or more professional operator of record to oversee the technical operation of the treatment works with a valid certification of a class equal to or greater than the classification of the treatment works. - b.
+All sewerage (collection) systems that are tributary to this treatment works are Class II sewerage systems in accordance with paragraph (B)(1)(b) of rule 3745-7-04 of the Ohio Administrative Code.
+The permittee shall designate one or more professional operator of record to oversee the technical operation of the sewerage (collection) system with a valid certification of a class equal to or greater than the classification of the sewerage (collection) system.